Thursday Contra Dances at The Concord Scout House

 - Dereck Kalish (email@example.com) provides his own equipment, which includes a Berhinger XR16 digital mixer, and all-RCF speakers: four monitors, two mains, and a subwoofer.

-- Provide sound yourself.
+- Provide your own sound.
 We give you an additional $75 if you provide sound yourself.
 Our experience is that unless you provide a full-time person to monitor sound, the quality of the resulting sound is usually below average.

 In any instance where we do not control the sound, we may make suggestions to the sound engineer with respect to the mix and volume.